chrysn/aiocoap/README.rst

 The aiocoap package is a Python implementation of CoAP, the Constrained Application Protocol (`RFC 7252`_, more info at http://coap.technology/).

-It uses the asyncio module introduced in Python 3.4 to facilitate concurrent operations while maintaining a simple to use interface and not depending on anything outside the standard library.
+It uses the Python 3's asynchronous I/O to facilitate concurrent operations while maintaining a simple to use interface and not depending on anything outside the standard library.

 aiocoap is originally based on txThings_.
 If you want to use CoAP in your existing twisted application, or can not migrate to Python 3 yet, that is